microlinkhq/www/src/pages/docs/api/api-basics/endpoint.md

 ```

 <Figcaption children='Any additional API Parameter needs to be provided as query parameter.' />

-You need to use Query parameters in order to pass API Parameters.

 It does not matter if you use a camel or snake case; both are supported.